SanketPatole/One-Minute-Stats/README.md

 python "Parse_Input.py"
 ```

-Once the raw data is processed, two new files get generated, values.csv and ranks.csv
+Once the raw data is processed, two new files will get generated, values.csv and ranks.csv

 * Now open Processing IDE, go inside the sketch folder and open the file with .pde extension.
 For example: "./Covid_Cases_Ranking/Covid_Cases_Ranking.pde".
 Note that sketch folder name and pde file name should be exactly same.
 ```sh